realm/realm-core/test/ios/README.md

 In order to test core on device, we need an iOS app, and hence an XCode project.

+The common workflow is:

+$ sh build.sh build-test-ios-app
+$ sh build.sh test-ios-app

+The first builds an XCode project.
+The second tests the XCode project on a device using xcodebuild.

 Since the test files can be expected to be changed more quickly than the contents of this subdirectory, we use GYP to generate fresh XCode projects.
 (See also the build-test-ios-app target in build.sh.)

-The XCode project can then be "tested" to run the tests on device, using either XCode, xcodebuild (see also the test-ios-app target in build.sh), Instruments, or (the command-line) instruments (see also the leak-test-ios-app target in build.sh).
+The XCode project can then be "tested" to run the tests on device, using either XCode, xcodebuild (see also the test-ios-app target in build.sh), Instruments, or the command-line instruments (see also the leak-test-ios-app target in build.sh).

+The "revertability" to graphical tools is useful for debuggning, in which case, you should specify specify the additional flag -DEBUG to the build-test-ios-app target, e.g.

+$ sh build.sh build-test-ios-app -DEBUG

+You can also specify a list of options for xcodebuild, e.g.

+$ sh build.sh test-ios-app -destination "platform=iOS,name=tightdb's iPad"

+The above is the default target for test-ios-app.

 ## Implementation Details